Now in Season: Everything to Know About Shopping, Storing, and Preparing In Season Persimmon

 We'll be releasing new persimmon recipes all week, so keep checking back!
 Here’s where to start:

 How do you like to prepare persimmons?
-Let us know in the comments below or share your best persimmon recipe with us at email@example.com!
+Let us know in the comments below or upload your best persimmons recipe to our app to share it with the community.